databrickslabs/databricks-sync/docs/cmds/import.md

 * `--ssh-key-path` or `-k` - CLI connection profile to use.
 The default value is `~/.ssh/id_rsa`.
 This is equivalent to the `-i` switch when using `ssh`.
 * `--verbosity` or `-v` - For logging, takes a value of `DEBUG`, `INFO`, `WARNING`, `ERROR`, or `CRITICAL`.
 * `--version` - A version can be attached.
 * `--databricks-object-type` - Identifies the Databricks-native object for which a plan will be created.
-By default we will plan for all objects.
+By default, Databricks Sync will plan for all objects.
 * `--backend-file` - The location where backend configurations for the Terraform file will be saved.
 * `--destroy` - Indicates whether you wish to destroy all the provisioned infrastructure.
 Default is False.
 * `--plan` - Generate the Terraform plan to your infrastructure.
 If set, the location will be in `<artifact-dir>/plan.out`.